What we do/Services

 To support its constituents, BEL founded the Bamaga Foundation and Bamaga Community Fund, both charitable funds at law.
 The Bamaga Community Fund assists disadvantaged people, including providing benefits to families to alleviate the financial burden of funeral expenses.
 The Bamaga Foundation has ATO approval to build an investment fund which will be ultimately self-sustaining in its charitable support.

-Through its Socio Support Policy, BEL has re-invested more than $2.5 million in profits back into the Bamaga and NPA communities.
-This legacy to the community includes but not limited to:
+Through its Socio Support Policy, BEL has re-invested more than $3 million in profits back into the Bamaga and NPA communities.
+This legacy to the community includes but is not limited to the following major initiatives:

 $1.6 million for the construction of a building, currently leased to Centrelink

 $80,000 for two commuter buses to service the BamagauKazilcommunity centre/day care,